Algue-Rythme/Algue-Rythme.github.io/software.markdown

 ### Cartomensia

-I was the team leader of a team 17 people for the [Cartomensia](https://graal.ens-lyon.fr/cartomensia/) project: a software to play "[La Batarde](http://www.labatarde.com/)", a card game inspired from "Belote" and few other.
+In 2017/2018, I was the team leader of a team 17 people for the [Cartomensia](https://graal.ens-lyon.fr/cartomensia/) project: a software to play "[La Batarde](http://www.labatarde.com/)", a card game inspired from "Belote" and few other.
 The project was written in C++ and SFML.
 It contains:
 - a game engine,
 - a GUI,
 - a server to play online,
-- a bot to play against based on Monte Caarlo Tree Search.
+- a bot to play against based on Monte Carlo Tree Search.

 <p style="text-align:center">
 <img src="/assets/images/logo_cartomensia.png" width="100" height="100">